 Over the last 20 years, approximately 1 in 5 healthcare innovations requiring CON approval were rejected in Tennessee.
 As a result, many facilities have never opened their doors or expanded to serve some of the state’s most vulnerable communities.

-This year, we look to build upon last year’s legislation which repealed the necessity of a CON for several healthcare services, including nursing homes, hospice care, MRIs, PET, and ambulatory surgical centers over several years.
+This year, we look to build upon past legislation, which gradually repealed the necessity of a CON for several healthcare services, including nursing homes, hospice care, MRIs, PET, and ambulatory surgical centers.
+This bill is the next step in reducing CON laws as we work toward the complete elimination of certificate-of-need in Tennessee.

 Do you want your lawmakers to know that you support expanding health care access in Tennessee?
 Click here to send a message now!